powervs-ibm/terraform-provider-ibm/website/docs/d/pi_datacenter.html.markdown

 Review the argument references that you can specify for your data source.

+- `pi_cloud_instance_id` - (Required if private datacenter, String) The GUID of the service instance associated with an account.
 - `pi_datacenter_zone` - (Optional, String) Datacenter zone you want to retrieve.
 If no value is supplied, the `zone` configured within the IBM provider will be utilized.

 ## Attribute reference